rosulek/gmail-tickler/README.md

 I encourage you to check out all of these and choose the one that's right for you.
 Here's my understanding of the major differences.

-#### Followupthen:
+#### Followup[then]:

-The tickle-by-email system has similar syntax to [followupthen.com](http://followupthen.com) (FUT), and other similar services.
+The tickle-by-email system has similar syntax to [followupthen.com](http://followupthen.com) (FUT), and other similar services like [followup.cc](http://followup.cc).
 You include `datetime@followupthen.com` as a recipient of an email, and they will send that email back to you at the specified time.

 * FUT syntax is a little cleaner: `datetime@followupthen.com` vs `yourname+tickler+datetime@followupthen.com`.

 * Using the Gmail Tickler script, your tickled emails never leave your Google's servers.
-I have no reason to be suspicious of FUT, but this script is a more paranoid solution (assuming you are already comfortable with Gmail holding your email).
+I have no reason to be suspicious of FUT in particular, but this script is a more paranoid solution (assuming you are already comfortable with Gmail holding your email).

 * FUT has more features: fancier date specifications, repeating events, replying to a group (instead of just making something appear in your own inbox).